Three years ago my then 6-year-old daughter Evie decided (all on her own) she wanted to take the swim test at YMCA Summer Camp.

 You only pay if you love it and we decide to move forward … no questions asked.

-If you'd like to test the waters hop on the VIP newsletter, reply to the first email I send you, and I'll give you more info.
+If you’d like to test the waters just hit the reply button and I’ll give you more info.